 I'm at the euruko right now and Matz in his keynote was asked about this feature suggestions to the next ruby versions and he said there will be a website for and the two opttions he mentioned were trac and redmine.
 Sounds pretty good :)

-RE: ruby core - Added by Thomas Lecavelier over 10 years ago
+RE: ruby core - Added by Thomas Lecavelier almost 15 years ago

 That's really what we can call a very short list :)

 Hoping they'll prefere ruby on ruby ;)